aferikoglou/GNWSIS/README.md

-# GNΩSIS: Lessons Learned in Generating a High-Level Synthesis Dataset
+# GNΩSIS: An extensible High-Level Synthesis Dataset

 This repository provides part of the source code used for the generation and analysis of the **GNΩSIS** dataset.